vasilakisfil/Introspected-REST/README.md

 ### Linked Data and Semantic Web

+#### JSON-LD and HYDRA

 ### RESTful API Description Languages
+Over tha past years, there has been a trend on creating API documentation through specialized tools, like OpenAPI specification (ex.
+Swagger).

+As we have already noted, in a REST API documentation, in the sense of offline contracts, shouldn't even exist and thus such approach is fundamentaly wrong.
+By giving so much weight on the documentation but at the same time treating it as something different, separated from the code leads to inconsistencies beteween the actual API and the API description.
+Those tools have been improved so much lately that now allow you to write the documentation and let them generate the basis of your code, depending on your language/framework, which could fix the inconsistencies issues.
+However, unfortunatey such a approach leads to an RPC design instead of a hypermedia-based system.

+We believe that API designers are limited by marrying these tools.
+The tools themselves have limitations, but also, having tools that aim to provide all-in-one to the API designer is against our philosophy: tools that do one thing and do it well.

 ### API directories
+Another trend for APIs is to register them  in an online service, called API dictionary and possible push there the API documentation as well.
+We feel that this is not a very helpful structure.
+APIs should be discoverable by themselves without using centralized services.
+The API's root url should provide everyhing that is needed, or using already published protocols like WebFinger, which builds upon [Well-Known Uniform Resource Identifiers RFC](http://www.rfc-editor.org/rfc/rfc5785.txt) and can give API information for client bootstraping.

 ### Linksets
+Linksets is yet another work forwarded by Erik Wilde.
+The idea is...

+We think that linksets is anohter small piece towards an introspected REST APIs.

 ## Future Work
 It is obvious that after this Manifesto freezes people will start researching more on the introspected-based.